profile

 Single-shot Detector (SSD) is another one-stage detector model that can identify and predict different classes and objects.

-SSD does this using a deep neural network (DNN), adapting the output spaces of bounding boxes in images and video frames and then generating scores for object categories in default boxes.
+SSD uses a deep neural network (DNN), adapting the output spaces of bounding boxes in images and video frames and then generating scores for object categories in default boxes.

 SSD has a high accuracy score, is easy to train, and can integrate with software and platforms that need an object detection feature.
-It was first developed and released in 2015 by a team of academics and data scientists
+It was first developed and released in 2015 by academics and data scientists.

 R-CNN: Region-based Convolutional Neural Networks